 Kate Jones, Flying Trapeze, Photographer

 Kate joined the Skyline team in the summer of 2018, after taking classes for about a year.
 Prior to trapeze, she spent seven years rock climbing.
-Kate has her BS in International Political Economy, is the HR Manager for a small consulting company, and is working to complete her MBA in her spare time.
+Kate has her BS in International Political Economy, is the HR Manager for a small local college, and is working to complete her MBA in her spare time.
 When not working or studying, she continues to rock climb, and enjoys crocheting.

 Bill Dawson, Flying Trapeze

 Bill joined the Skyline team after being introduced to flying trapeze on the Royal Caribbean cruise ship while serving as an indoor skydiving instructor.
 Bill joined the team in 2016 and became a phenominal catcher!
 Bill has almost 20 years of experience as a professional skydiver.
 He holds several world records for big-way skydives.
 While he has largely retired from both skydiving and trapeze, we keep him a part of the team because his personality is large enough to fill the tent when he blesses us with his presence!